sami-mkw/800-63-4/sp800-63b/sec3_definitions.md

 #### Kerberos
 A widely used authentication protocol developed at MIT.
 In “classic” Kerberos, users share a secret password with a Key Distribution Center (KDC).
 The user, Alice, who wishes to communicate with another user, Bob, authenticates to the KDC and is furnished a “ticket” by the KDC to use to authenticate with Bob.

-When Kerberos authentication is based on passwords, the protocol is known to be vulnerable to offline dictionary attacks by eavesdroppers who capture the initial user-to- KDC exchange.
+When Kerberos authentication is based on passwords, the protocol is known to be vulnerable to offline dictionary attacks by eavesdroppers who capture the initial user-to-KDC exchange.
 Longer password length and complexity provide some mitigation to this vulnerability, although sufficiently long passwords tend to be cumbersome for users.

-#### Knowledge Based Authentication
-Authentication of an individual based on knowledge of information associated with his or her claimed identity in public databases.
-Knowledge of such information is considered to be private rather than secret, because it may be used in contexts other than authentication to a verifier, thereby reducing the overall assurance associated with the authentication process.

 #### Man-in-the-Middle Attack (MitM)
-An attack on the authentication protocol run in which the attacker positions himself or herself in between the claimant and verifier so that he can intercept and alter data traveling between them.
+An attack on the authentication protocol in which the attacker positions himself or herself in between the claimant and verifier so that he or she can intercept and/or alter data traveling between them.

 #### Message Authentication Code (MAC)
 A cryptographic checksum on data that uses a symmetric key to detect both accidental and intentional modifications of the data.
 MACs provide authenticity and integrity protection, but not non-repudiation protection.

 #### Multi-Factor
-A characteristic of an authentication system or an authenticator that uses more than one authentication factor.
+A characteristic of an authentication system or an authenticator that requires more than one authentication factor for successful authentication.
+Multi-factor authentication can be performed using a single authenticator that provides more than one factor or by a combination of authenticators that provide different factors.

-The three types of authentication factors are something you know, something you have, and something you are.
+The three authentication factors are something you know, something you have, and something you are.

 #### Network
 An open communications medium, typically the Internet, that is used to transport messages between the claimant and other parties.
 Unless otherwise stated, no assumptions are made about the security of the network; it is assumed to be open and subject to active (i.e., impersonation, man-in-the-middle, session hijacking) and passive (i.e., eavesdropping) attack at any point between the parties (e.g., claimant, verifier, CSP or RP).